 My book, Class Attitudes in America, was published in 2018 by Cambridge University Press.
-It has been reviewed in Perspectives on Politics, Public Opinion Quarterly, and Political Science Quarterly, and it has also been covered by Jacobin, Vox, and New York Magazine.
+It has been reviewed in Perspectives on Politics, Public Opinion Quarterly, American Review of Politics, Political Science Quarterly and Contexts Magazine, and it has also been covered by Jacobin, Vox, and New York Magazine.

 This book explains a long-standing puzzle in the study of American politics: why so many Americans support downwardly redistributive social welfare policies.
 Such support flies in the face of standard conceptions of the American public as anti-government, individualistic, and racially prejudiced.